Faculty Project Profiles 2022-23

 E-mail Faculty Profile

-My research focuses on the using long-term environmental and ecological approaches to study how lake and river ecosystems have been altered by both human and natural sources.
-My lab’s research works on projects around the world (e.g. environmental change in the South American Andes, a large program on lakes in polar regions, the ecological effects of oil sands operations), although many projects are based on local lakes as well.
+Our lab’s research focuses on using long-term environmental and ecological approaches to study how lake and river ecosystems have been affected by both human and natural stressors.
+We work on projects from around the world (e.g. environmental change in the South American Andes, a large program on lakes from polar regions, the ecological effects of oil sands operations, studying the effects of mining activities, to name just a few).
+Many projects are also based on Ontario and other Canadian lakes.
 Much of our work deals with using biology to track environmental changes using records preserved in lake sediments.
 For example, we attempt to resolve questions such as: How are lakes changing and why?
-What has been the relative role of human impacts versus natural processes?
-How has global climate change altered lake ecosystems?
+How has recent climatic change affected lakes in different ecozones?
+Can we decipher the relative roles of human impacts versus natural processes?
+Once lakes have been altered by human activities, can they recover?
+And if so, how fast?
+Such information provides critical data for other scientists, policy makers, politicians, and the public-at-large to make evidence-based management decisions.

 Dr. W. Snedden